Dimensional homogeneity constrained gene expression programming for discovering governing equations: Hyperparameters

 The three key hyperparameters in the GEP method are the length of head, the number of genes in a chromosome, and the number of individuals in a population.
-The length of the head determines the upper limit of the complexity of the derived equation.
-Note that the lower limit is irrelevant to the length of the head due to ORF, which is discussed in Supplementary §\,1.2.
-The number of genes in a chromosome also influences the complexity of the derived equation.
+The length of head and the number of genes in a chromosome determine the upper limit of the complexity of the derived equation.
 The number of individuals in a population determines the diversity of individuals in a population.
 Generally, a larger population means a greater diversity of individuals, and a higher computational cost in an evolution as well.
-The summary of these three hyperparameters is provided in table \ref{tab1}.
+According to the parametric study on the diffusion flow case (§\,\ref{sec:diffusion flow}), we find that Original-GEP is quite sensitive to these three hyperparameters.
+However, this is not the issue of DHC-GEP.
+Therefore, we keep all hyperparameters consistent across all cases.
+Specifically, the length of head is set to 15, and the number of genes a chromosome is set to 2, ensuring that the upper limit of the complexity of equations DHC-GEP could explore is sufficiently high.
+The number of individuals in a population is set to 1660 to ensure that there are enough varieties of equations in each generation.

-The possibilities of the genetic operators being selected refers to \citet{ferreira2006gene}, listed in Supplementary table 3.
-In this work, these possibilities are the same in all cases.
+The possibilities of the genetic operators being selected refer to \citet{ferreira2006gene}, listed in tables \ref{su_tab4} and \ref{Possibilities_Dc}, which were concluded from various examples via the trial and error approach.